ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 **Limitations and Possible Future Adds**

 #.
 Currently the model does not track pregnant people, therefore they are not included despite being eligible
 #.
 It is unclear if having one family member on WIC would increase or decrease the chance of having multiple family members on WIC.
 This could probably be improved upon with more data.
+Currently, a parent on WIC means that the infant will also be on WIC, but siblings are not affected.
 #.
 Selection for WIC is random after eligibility.
 In practice, lower income individuals are more likely to sign up for WIC and the selection is therefore biased.
 #.
 Some states use different income cutoffs, but the ones listed are used in the majority of cases and so are implemented here
 #.
 Year over year WIC inclusion is independent - this is likely an oversimplification and will lead to higher rates of churn than are found in real life
+#.
+The creation of race/ethnicity specific coverage by participate category is imperfect.
+We do not have granular data which includes this breakdown, so it is based on the overall coverage by race/ethnicity which is an assumption.
+Also, for infants this would lead to over 100% selection, so it is not changed (remains at 98.4% for most race/ethnicity groups)

 Taxes
 ^^^^^